Weird Religious Beliefs

-Some people worship him secretly, but others prefer to participate in some form of organized worship.
+Some people worship him secretly, but others prefer some form of organized worship.
 One example of organized worship is a service called a Black Mass, which is usually held in a large room decorated to resemble the nave of a church.
 During the service people shout obscenities at God, curse Jesus, and act out a parody of the Holy Communion.
 They may also worship a black cat under the pretense that it is the Devil in disguise.

 Another form of devil worship, said to be practiced by witches, supposedly takes place at a meeting called a Sabbat.
 Most descriptions of these Sabbats say that they begin at midnight at a secret location in the countryside.
 Purported activities include dancing naked around a fire, trampling on a cross, drinking human blood, and sacrificing newborn babies on an altar.
 According to some accounts, the Devil himself comes to many of these gatherings, often appearing in the form of a horned goat.
 Demons may also be present.
 The festivities usually culminate in a lewd orgy before finally ending at dawn.

 In modern times some new groups of "Satanists" have appeared, especially in the United States.
 These groups have names such as the Church of Satan, the Temple of Set, and the First Satanic Church.
 Each group has its own beliefs and performs its own special rituals.
 However, members of several groups claim that they don't actually worship Satan, but simply admire him for having the courage to openly defy God.
 In truth, many people in modern societies are secretly attracted to the dark side of life that Satan represents.

 Note: Contrary to what many believe, modern Wiccans do not worship the Devil, and most of them doubt that he even exists.